lukewilliamboswell/roc-platform-template-go/README.md

 If you have any ideas to improve this template, please let me know. 😀

-I'm not an experienced Go developer; any assistance with `glue.roc` spec would be most appreciated.

 ## Developing locally

 Build the platform with `roc build.roc` to produce the prebuilt-binaries in `platform/`.